 The Real David Duchovny

-He was originally supposed to be a satirical character that would poke fun of the overblown egos of the Martin Lawrences of the world, but then life began to imitate art.
+He was originally supposed to be a satirical character that would poke fun at the overblown egos of the divos of the world, but then life began to imitate art.

 The Real Tracy Morgan